-Andy Best lives a nomadic lifestyle out of his camper, using it as a mobile basecamp for chasing high peaks and delving deep into the backcountry.
+Andy Best lives a nomadic lifestyle out of the camper trailers, using it as a mobile basecamp for chasing high peaks and delving deep into the backcountry.
 He seeks out adventure as a way to find the unexpected, and is always on the hunt for something that stirs his soul.
 Via photography and movies, we get to follow his adventures and journeys around the world.
 He captures the beauty of nature and expresses the importance of dreaming, hard work and loving others, you will truly get inspired to go on adventures while watching his work.

 I find passion in the people and world around me.
 It’s in my core to work hard and love others.
 Simple fact, life gives you what you put into it.